dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 ---
 title: Learning Dart as a Swift developer
-description: Leverage your JavaScript knowledge when learning Dart.
+description: Leverage your Swift knowledge when learning Dart.
 ---

 This guide aims to leverage your Swift programming